TALS 2021 Virtual Conference

 Leisure Pasts, Leisure Futures

-As we continue to face challenges related to the COVID-19 pandemic, the traditional format of the TALS Conference on Research and Teaching has been altered for 2021 to feature a number of virtual events throughout the month of February.
-While further information is forthcoming on the Opening Bannon Lecture, Friday Research/Teaching Seminars, and the Closing Keynote Panel, this CALL FOR ABSTRACTS is for two distinct weeks of virtual research and teaching presentations (February 8-12) and virtual poster sessions (February 15-19).
+As we continue to face challenges related to the COVID-19 pandemic, the traditional format of the TALS Conference on Research and Teaching has been altered for 2021 to feature a number of virtual events throughout the month of February, including the forthcoming Opening Bannon Lecture; the virtual research and teaching presentations, virtual poster session, the Friday Research and Teaching Seminars, and the Closing Keynote.
 TALS 2021 Annual Conference will provide opportunities to engage colleagues in theoretical and applied research and teaching related to leisure sciences.
-Additionally, by operating in a virtual environment over a period of days allows the TALS 2021 Annual Conference presentations and poster to showcase the possibility for a greater range and depth in feedback on showcased presentations and posters, increased potential collaborative opportunities, and the deepening of discussions.
+Additionally, operating in a virtual environment over a period of days throughout the month allows for the possibility of a greater range and depth in feedback on showcased presentations and posters, increased opportunities for collaboration, and the potential for deeper discussions.

 Building off of past gatherings in Indianapolis, Greenville, and Champaign, TALS 2021 Annual Conference will operate under the theme of “Leisure Pasts, Leisure Futures.”
 This theme should assist authors in the field of leisure studies in tailoring their abstracts but also attract interested parties outside of the field of leisure studies.
 In this case, “leisure pasts” should guide the authors who wish to submit their research or teaching abstracts on topics that relate, speak to, challenge, or present a reinterpretation of leisure research and teaching of/on the past.
 Abstracts submitted under the theme of “leisure futures” should pay extra attention to implications, goals, aims, or solutions for future study, teaching, or practice.